One-hundred percent living... needs no further comment from Lorraine. I encourage you to click and read.

 It's a conspiracy [big grin]!!
 I had saved an old Reader's Digest for two articles: Michael J. Fox' struggle with Parkinson's (my mother died from Parkinson's), and information about allergies (I suffered from an allergy last Fall).
 Much more prominent on the cover "Clutter Free, Stress Free, 21 Ways You Can Take Control."
 It's lengthy (and you had more than your share of "lengthy," on 6/08/09, with the AARP article, "Conquering Clutter") so I'll only list a few points.

-How I got out from under this mess.
+Excerpts from: How I got out from under this mess.

 by Shea Dean, Reader's Digest, May 2002, pp. 90-97.